tr-nc/petalsonic/PLAN.md

 # PetalSonic realtime-safety plan (jitter when adding sources)

+## Status: Short-term fix IMPLEMENTED ✓

+The minimal fix described in section 3.1 has been successfully implemented:
+- Playback command processing moved from audio_callback to render_thread_loop
+- AudioCallbackContext cleaned up to remove unused world and active_playback references
+- The audio callback is now realtime-safe: it only consumes from the ring buffer

+### Changes made:
+1. Added `process_playback_commands` call in `render_thread_loop` (before `generate_samples`)
+2. Removed `process_playback_commands` call from `audio_callback`
+3. Removed `active_playback` and `world` from `AudioCallbackContext` struct
+4. Updated documentation to reflect the new realtime-safe design

 ## 1. Problem statement

 When adding sources to the world on the fly (e.g. via the demo GUI), audible